eliskah/tab-numbers/README.md

 * When focus is on new tab, activating of the function is not working.

 After you navigate to any other tab (using CMD/CTRL+index or by clicking), indexes are removed from the title.

+If you want to use different keyboard shortcut, navigate to `chrome://extensions/configureCommands` and set it as you like.